 Save for those parts applicable to below threshold contracts, the PCR 2015 only apply when the estimated value of the contract equals or exceeds the relevant threshold.
-The estimated value of the contract is net of VAT and includes any renewals or extensions and all the contracts envisaged for the duration of a DPS or framework agreement, adding together all the lots in which the contract is divided.
-Where a public service contract does not indicate a total price and is for a period longer than four years, or is of indefinite duration, the contract value is calculated on the basis of a four-year term (under which the estimated monthly value of the contract is reckoned, and a multiplier of 48 is then applied) (Regulations 5 and 6, PCR 2015).
+The estimated value of the contract was net of VAT but is inclusive of VAT from 1 January 2022 (regulation 5(1), PCR 2015 as amended by Public Procurement (Agreement on Government Procurement) (Thresholds) (Amendment) Regulations 2021) and includes any renewals or extensions and all the contracts envisaged for the duration of a DPS or framework agreement, adding together all the lots in which the contract is divided.
+Where a public service contract does not indicate a total price and is for a period longer than four years, or is of indefinite duration, the contract value is calculated on the basis of a four-year term (the estimated monthly value of the contract is calculated and a multiplier of 48 is then applied) (regulations 5 and 6.
+PCR 2015).

-For information on the applicable thresholds, see Checklist, Public procurement thresholds: checklist.
+For information on the currently applicable thresholds, see Checklist, Public procurement thresholds.
 Regulation 6 of the PPAR 2020 substitutes specific sterling thresholds for the references to the sums specified in the Public Contracts Directive.
-Further, a new regulation 5A (review and amendment of certain thresholds) provides that every two years, the Minister for the Cabinet Office must review the relevant threshold sums to verify whether they correspond with the thresholds established for those purposes in the GPA.
-It contains the required method for making that calculation.
-The first review under this regulation must relate to the 24-month period ending with 31 August 2021.
+Further, a new regulation 5A (review and amendment of certain thresholds) provides that, every two years, the Minister for the Cabinet Office must review the relevant threshold sums to verify whether they correspond with the thresholds established for those purposes in the GPA.